oppia/oppia-web-developer-docs/Google-Summer-of-Code-2017.md

 **Suggested milestones**:

-1. Complete and launch a basic "learner dashboard" page, including functionality for:
+1. Implement progress tracking for lessons.
+Complete and launch a basic "learner dashboard" page, including functionality for:
   - keeping track of completed and partially-completed lessons (both explorations and collections)
   - keeping track of subscriptions
-2. Add functionality for keeping track of feedback threads that need a reply from the student, and make it possible for the student to reply to these threads from their learner dashboard.
+2. Conduct user studies for the version of the dashboard implemented in milestone 1.
+Add functionality for keeping track of feedback threads that need a reply from the student, and make it possible for the student to reply to these threads from their learner dashboard.
-3. Conduct some user studies, and, based on the results, implement a further project of your choice.
+3. Based on the results of the user studies conducted in milestone 2, implement a further project of your choice.
 (For example, you could show recommendations for lessons to playtest, or new lessons that would be useful for the student, or new creators that they might want to subscribe to -- or perhaps add functionality for bookmarking explorations that the student wants to play next, but doesn't have the time to at the moment).

 **Notes**:
+- For milestone 2, note that the existing behaviour of the site is as follows: students can submit feedback to explorations, and exploration authors can respond to this feedback (e.g., by asking a question of clarification).
+However, at present, there is no way for the student to reply to this thread.
 - Proposals should address how a learner gets to their dashboard, as well as any general site changes that might be needed.
 It’s important to think holistically about the learner user journey and ensure that it's as intuitive as possible, whilst keeping in mind that learners can also be creators.
 - Proposals should also suggest a suitable design/layout for the dashboard.
 It's important for this design to be intuitive, and easy for a learner to understand.
 - Currently, a logged-in user is taken to the creator dashboard by default, which serves as their "logged-in homepage".
 One could argue that the learner dashboard should play this role for a user who comes to the site mainly to learn.
 How should we reconcile these factors into a coherent user experience?